 5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: Montefiore has made a commitment to reduce our greenhouse gasses by 50 percent by 2025.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution/medical school does not meet any of the requirements listed above (0 points) Score Assigned: 1

+Score explanation: Montefiore has made a commitment to reduce our greenhouse gasses by 50 percent by 2025.
 The initiative is part of the NYC Mayor's Office to encourage commitment on an institutional level to a 30 percent greenhouse gas reduction in 10 years.

 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy 2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?

+Yes institution buildings are 100% powered by renewable energy.
+(3 points)

+Institution buildings source >80% of energy needs from off-site and/or on-site renewable energy.
+(2 points)

+Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point)

+Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points)